Rock and Roll Hall of Fame icon Art Garfunkel performs at Kirby Center in Wilkes-Barre on May 8

 “Taking on the fear and vulnerability of a live show keeps you vital,” says Garfunkel, who relishes the opportunity to perform new and classic material for fans around the world.
 “I’m a singer trying to get away with a lucky job.
 I try to soothe, to lift… That’s my life.”

 Garfunkel earned his bachelor of arts degree at Columbia College, majoring in art history.
 Later, he earned his master’s degree in Architecture at Columbia University.
 Garfunkel is an avid reader and has chronicled every book he’s read since June 1968 on his website – 1,210 in all.
-Garfunkel’s new book, “What Is It All But Luminous (Notes from an Underground Man),” was released this past September by Alfred A. Knopf.
+His own book, “What Is It All But Luminous (Notes from an Underground Man),” was published this past September by Alfred A. Knopf.